Filter Content

 Thursday 7 August Reconciliation for Confirmation Candidates

-Friday 8 August Confirmation Retreat Day
+Friday 8 August Year 6 Confirmation Retreat Day

-Wednesday 13 August School Concert
+Wednesday 13 August School Production at West Gippsland Arts Centre

-Friday 15 August Sacrament of Confirmation Mass
+Friday 15 August Sacrament of Confirmation Mass at St Ita’s

 Mon 18 – Fri 22 August Book Week